haaannn123/Goodcooks/README.md

 # Goodcooks

-Goodcooks is a full-stack clone of Goodreads.
+Goodcooks is a full-stack clone of Goodreads using React & Redux for the front end and Python & Flask for the back end.
+It allows users to keep track of their favorite cookbooks as well as see what their friends are cooking.

 <div align=center>
 <img src="https://i.imgur.com/G5cBrlo.png" width=100%/>